Peng-Yan-columbia/portfolio/Machine Learning Model Theory & Implementation/Linear Models/README.md

 X^{+} = V \Sigma^{+} U^\top
 $$

-This reproduces the behavior of numerical linear algebra libraries while showing full control of the underlying math.
+This mirrors the numerical method used in scientific computing libraries and demonstrates full understanding of the underlying linear algebra.

 ---

-## 📈 3.
-Linear Regression Using the Pseudoinverse
+## 3. Linear Regression Using the Pseudoinverse

-The regression coefficients are computed using:
+The regression coefficients are computed as:

 $$
 \hat{\beta} = X^{+} y
 $$

-The fitted values:
+Fitted values:

 $$
 \hat{y} = X \hat{\beta}
 $$

-The residuals:
+Residuals:

 $$
 r = y - \hat{y}
 $$

-Because this relies on the SVD-based pseudoinverse, the method works even when:
+Because this procedure uses the SVD-based pseudoinverse, it remains valid even when:

-- \(X^\top X\) is **singular**
+- (X transpose X) is singular
-- Columns of \(X\) are **collinear**
+- the columns of X are collinear
-- The system is **underdetermined**
+- the system is underdetermined
-- The design matrix is **high-dimensional**
+- the number of features exceeds the number of observations

-This yields the **minimum-norm least-squares solution** used widely in modern ML.
+This produces the minimum-norm least-squares solution commonly used in high-dimensional regression.

 ---

-## 🎯 What This Project Demonstrates
+## What This Project Demonstrates

-- Strong understanding of linear algebra foundations in ML.
+- Strong understanding of linear algebra foundations of ML
-- Ability to prove matrix identities relevant to regression.
+- Ability to prove important matrix identities
-- Ability to implement numerical algorithms (SVD → pseudoinverse → regression).
+- Ability to implement numerical linear algebra algorithms from scratch
-- Practical skill in solving linear models when standard OLS fails.
+- Practical skill in fitting linear models when ordinary least squares fails

 ---

-## 📁 Included Components
+## Included Components

 - Proof of the rank identity
-- Custom pseudoinverse implementation
+- Manual SVD-based pseudoinverse implementation
-- Regression solver based on SVD
+- Linear regression solver using the pseudoinverse
-- Computation of fitted coefficients, predictions, and residuals
+- Computation of coefficients, predictions, and residuals